samou-uk/samou-uk/README.md

 Focused on shipping real systems that move revenue, eliminate time waste & scale decision-making.

-Currently working at **Fortune Foods** (family business)
+Currently working at **Fortune Foods**
-  - Deliberately focus my time here when co-op isn’t the priority
-  - Transforming a traditional wholesale food business into a technology-driven operation
+  - Transforming a traditional wholesale food business into a technology company one line at a time
   - Building internal tools, data pipelines, and automation in a live production environment

 ## What I Do